 Step 4: Monitor & Report Off-Brand Content

-Since both the business and its customers can upload pictures that might show up across Google, an important part of managing a Google My Business listing is keeping an eye out for content that does not fairly represent the business.
+Since both the business and its customers can upload pictures that might show up across Google, an important part of managing a Google Business Profile is keeping an eye out for content that does not fairly represent the business.
 You should report anything that is offensive, unrelated, or detrimental to the business’s online presence.
 Google doesn’t always move at lightning speed, so it’s crucial to report any unfavorable images as soon as possible to minimize the risk of suffering a fate similar to that of the unfortunate Bed Bath & Beyond.